-Considering the Application for Admission and the Dissertation Proposal, the Academic Committee recommends a supervisor for the Ph.D. project to the Dean.
+Upon considering the Application for Admission and the Dissertation Proposal, the Academic Committee recommends to the Dean a Professor to supervise the PhD project.
 The Dean considers the recommendation for approval.
 The supervisor should be a recognized researcher in the relevant research area and a member of the UOB faculty at the level of Full Professor or Associate Professor.